Quarkus Azure App Configuration Extension

 and QUARKUS_AZURE_APP_CONFIGURATION_SECRET

-, instead of setting them to properties quarkus.azure.app.configuration.endpoint
+instead of setting them to properties quarkus.azure.app.configuration.id

 and quarkus.azure.app.configuration.secret